How to Build A Sustainable Fashion Brand on Instagram

 02. POST RELEVANT & QUALITY CONTENT

 Whatever you choose to post on Instagram you want to make sure that it aligns with your brand.
-For example, as a sustainable fashion platform if we were to post pictures promoting fast fashion companies I'm quite sure we would quickly lose all of our IG friends.
+For example, as a sustainable fashion platform if we were to post pictures promoting fast fashion giants I'm quite sure we would quickly lose all of our IG friends.
 Whatever your message and purpose are make sure that the content you post is in alignment with your core values as a brand.
 In addition to relevant content, always post quality content.
 Try to refrain from posting things just to post something.
-You want to make sure that everything on your feed is providing value to your audience whether its humor, information, resources, facts, style tips, etc.
+You want to make sure that everything on your feed is providing value to your audience in some way whether its humor, information, resources, facts, style tips, etc.

 03. BE AUTHENTICALLY YOU & AUTHENTIC TO YOUR BRAND